Interac e-Transfer Disclosure

 The following are Interac e-Transfer services:

-The following are Interac e-Transfer Bulk Disbursement services:
+The following is an Interac e-Transfer Bulk Disbursement service:

 These services fall under PPS designation standards in that they represent domestic money movement and are offered as general Canadian financial services that impact end customer usage and have the potential to pose risks to economic activity through disruption / failure in the payments system.